 - Login to your site as a user with the "Administrator" role.

-- (Optional but recommended) Put your site into maintenance mode.
+- Put your site into maintenance mode (optional, but strongly recommended)

 - Rename the core directory in the root directory of your current codebase "core-old" or similar, and move it outside your Backdrop docroot.